dougeby/IntuneDocs/intune/use-docs.md

 ---
-title: Using the Microsoft Intune docs
+title: Using the Intune docs
 titleSuffix: Microsoft Intune
 description: Learn how to search the Intune docs, provide doc feedback, and contribute to the docs. ms.date: 06/20/2019